StrayDogSyn/StrayDogSyn/README.md

 # Hi there, I'm Eric 'Hunter' Petross 👋

 Welcome to my GitHub profile—where code meets creativity and a dash of wit!
-I'm a detail-oriented and collaborative software developer based out of Pawtucket, Rhode Island, with a serious passion for JavaScript, AI/ML innovations, and the ever-fascinating world of LLMs.
+I'm a detail-oriented and collaborative software developer based out of New England, with a serious passion for JavaScript, AI/ML innovations, and the ever-fascinating world of LLMs.
 Think of me as the modern-day Indiana Jones—if Indiana swapped his hat for a hoodie and his whip for a keyboard.

 ## 🚀 About Me